Mosaic-Chain/mosaic-chain/pallets/nft-staking/README.md

 Effects:
 - `item` is scheduled to be unbound from `target`
-- `item`'s nominal value is scheduled to be removed from both `target`'s stake and the global stake
+- `item`'s nominal value is scheduled to be removed from `target`'s stake

 ### `set_minimum_staking_period(caller, new_min_period)`
 Preconditions: